Venusupreme/TGLib/README.md

 # TGLib

 The official Testing Grounds library.
-Contains "Town Of Salem" logic, roles, actions and all.
+Contains "Town Of Salem" logic and all.
 This library tries to copy the logic of "Town Of Salem" and add more on top of it.

 **Integrated Differences:**